crushing-security/Crushing-Security-Community/Resources/Cheatsheets_Quick_References/blueteam_tools.md

 # Blueteam Tools

+## Introduction
+Welcome to the Blue Team Tools resource center.
+This curated list is your go-to guide for defensive cybersecurity tools that help you protect, detect, and respond to threats.
+Whether you're new to cybersecurity or a seasoned defender, these resources are essential for your security toolkit.

 ### Adversary Emulation

 - 🎭 [APTSimulator](https://github.com/NextronSystems/APTSimulator) - A script that simulates advanced persistent threats to test your defenses.